OpenMS/pyopenms-docs/docs/source/first_steps.rst

-The list of available methods is long (but does *not* include methods from the base classes) and reveals that the class exposes methods such as :py:meth:`~.MSExperiment.getNrSpectra` and :py:meth:`~.MSExperiment.getSpectrum(id)` where the argument ``id`` indicates the spectrum identifer.
+The list of available methods is long (but does *not* include methods from the base classes) and reveals that the class exposes methods such as :py:meth:`~.MSExperiment.getNrSpectra` and :py:meth:`~.MSExperiment.getSpectrum(id)` where the argument ``id`` indicates the spectrum identifier.
 The command also lists the signature for each function, allowing users to identify the function arguments and return types.
 We can gain further information about exposed methods by investigating the documentation of the base classes: